 Thus, MKB continues to strengthen its position in the Russian banking sector in terms of sustainable development.
-65.8po the ESG score within the rating category points out of 100 (increased by 8%)

 As a systemically important Bank, we understand our significant impact on the Russian economy and society and continue to implement the best global practices of socially responsible business.